 She documented her experiences as a nurse, in her autobiography “Testament of Youth”.
 She describes how the young nurses worked long hours, in poor conditions.
-Despite the privations, Vera recounts how she engaged in her duties with great enthusiasm and an almost naive enthusiasm.
+Despite the privations, Vera recounts how she engaged in her duties with great enthusiasm:

 “Far from criticising our Olympian superiors, we tackled our daily duties with a devotional enthusiasm now rare amongst young women…”

 However, she later recounts how during the war, her initial idealism faded as she became more aware of the reality of war.
-For example, she remembers soldiers telling how the Germans and British soldiers negotiated an unofficial truce, where they avoided shooting each other in the middle of no-man’s land.
-But, when a jingoistic officer came to the line, he ordered the men to machine gun the Germans.
-It was incidents like this that made Vera aware war atrocities were not the preserve of the Germans (as the British media of the time suggested)
+For example, she remembers soldiers telling how the German and British soldiers negotiated an unofficial truce, where they avoided shooting each other in the middle of no-man’s land.
+But, when a jingoistic officer came to the line, he ordered the men to machine-gun the Germans.
+It was incidents like this that made Vera aware that war atrocities were not the preserve of the Germans (as the British media of the time suggested).

 Vera was also conscious of the role women were playing in the war.
-It was the first time, women were accepted in many areas of work, previously the preserve of men.
-In many ways, the contribution of women to the war effort was a crucial in advancing the case of women’s suffrage.
+It was the first time women were accepted in many areas of work that had previously been the preserve of men.
+In many ways, the contribution of women to the war effort was crucial in advancing the case of women’s suffrage.
 However, at times, she felt the role of women in the war was underplayed.

 – Letter to Roland Leighton, 17th April 1915